janikvonrotz/ebas/README.md

 # Features

-* Ecxcel like table edit
+* Excel like table edit
 * Authentication for editor and admin users
 * Export data to CSV
 * Simple sort and search functionality